Universal Outlier Hypothesis Testing: Introduction

-In our outlier hypothesis testing problem, we have no information regarding the outlier and typical distributions.
-In particular, the outliers can be arbitrarily distributed as long as each of the outlier distributions is different from the typical distribution.
+In universal outlier hypothesis testing, we have no information regarding the outlier and typical distributions.
+In particular, the outliers can be arbitrarily distributed as long as each of them is distinctly distributed from the typical distribution.
 In addition, we have no training data to learn these distributions before the detection is performed.
 As a consequence, it is not clear at the outset that a universally exponentially consistent test should exist, and even if it does, it is not clear what its structure and performance should be.
-Our main finding in this paper is that for our outlier hypothesis testing problem, one can construct universal tests that are far more efficient than for the other inference problems mentioned previously, such as homogeneity testing or classification.
-This seems quite surprising to us, as {\em no} training data is required in our test construction.
+Quite surprisingly, we are able to show that even with {\em no} training data, the GL test is far more efficient for the outlier hypothesis testing than for the other inference problems mentioned previously, such as homogeneity testing and classification.

+Universal outlier hypothesis testing is related to universal coding over discrete memoryless channels, e.g., \cite{fede-lapi-1998}.
+Nevertheless, there is an important distinction as follows.
+In universal coding, the encoder and decoder are jointly optimized to achieve universality.
+On the other hand, in outlier hypothesis testing, when properly interpreted, only the decoding is sought to be optimized, while the encoding scheme is fixed by the structure of the distributions of observations among all hypotheses, and cannot be chosen.
+Consequently, the results in \cite{fede-lapi-1998} cannot be applied to our problem (see also the remark after Example 1 for more details).